-Have you ever felt upset enough about something that happened around you in traffic that you wanted to report it to the police?
+Have you ever felt upset enough about something that happened around you in traffic that you wanted to make a driving complaint?
 I'm sure that we've all felt that way at one time or another but haven't followed through.

-If this is not the case, a call to the police non-emergency number as soon as reasonably possible is sufficient.
+If this is not the case, a call to the police non-emergency number for the area the incident occurred in as soon as reasonably possible is sufficient.
 After you have provided the particulars of your case, ask for and record the file number of your complaint.

 There are three levels of involvement in a driving complaint.
 From least effective to most effective they are:

 - You report the incident as an anonymous complainant